Our Totally Flexible Content Strategy Template

 You can access it here.

 Their social media content strategy template also consists of a tab devoted to just Pillar content:

 The Meistertask editorial content marketing strategy template shows a dateline for each individual piece of content.

 This helps you track it from the idea stage through to creation and publishing.
 It also provides an overview of other content that’s about to go live to prevent duplication.

 Another template could show the article, when it’s due to be published, the content pillar it refers to, the funnel stage of the buyer (ie awareness/decision) and what type of content it is ie infographic, blog etc.

 There’s also the distribution channel, or in other words, what social media or blogging platform it will go out on.

-WebpageFX also a blogging template calendar where you can plan your schedule weeks in advance.
+WebpageFX also offers a blogging template calendar where you can plan your schedule weeks in advance.
 It includes any further tasks originating from the ‘pillar’ blog content.